Skip to main content

 - Example: 2020-07-01T00:00:00Z

-aclAccessControlListAccess permission information
+aclAccessControlListAccess control information

-- false (default): Do not encrypt
+- false (default): not encrypted

-- true: Encrypt
+- true: encrypted

-Model - Simple Bucket
+Model - simple bucket

-SimpleBucket
+SimpleBucket (kr-central-2)

 {

-project: String // Project ID | Used as project id value in S3 API
+project: String, // Project ID | Used as the project id value in the S3 API

-type: String // bucket type | STANDARD
+type: String, // Bucket type | STANDARD

-bytes: int // total usage | Unit: Byte
+bytes: int, // Total usage | Unit: Byte

-createdAt: String // Creation date in RFC3339 format | Example) 2020-07-01T00:00:00Z
+createdAt: String, // Creation date in RFC3339 format | Example: 2020-07-01T00:00:00Z

-use_encryption: boolean // Whether to encrypt bucket
+use_encryption: boolean, // Whether the bucket is encrypted

-encryption_type // encryption type | managed
+encryption_type, // Encryption type | managed

-lastModified: String // Modification date in RFC3339 format | Example) 2020-07-01T00:00:00Z
+lastModified: String, // Last modified date in RFC3339 format | Example: 2020-07-01T00:00:00Z

-storageClass // storage class | STANDARD
+storageClass, // Storage class | STANDARD

-storagePolicy // zone of storage class
+storagePolicy // Storage zone of the class

 }